janmiderback/echarts-ts5-problem/README.md

-# Generating SVG diagram using ECharts and TypeScript 5
+# ECharts and TypeScript 5

 - Clone the repo
 - Use a Node.js 20 environment